 At this point, while living at home, I pledged to do whatever it took to leave home and be financially independent.

 First, I began to seek out better employment.
 Then, I started to save more money.
-Within a few short years, I managed to pay down most of my debt.
+Within a few short years, I managed to pay down most of my debt so I can be debt-free.
 And with my money saved, I was able to move out and find a place of my own.

 Looking back, I’m grateful that I lived at home.
 The entire experience has motivated to take care of myself and be financially free.
 I use those memories as inspiration to work hard and to save money for a better future.